-Founded in 1864, Nye County is the largest county by area in Nevada, the third largest in the United States and larger than the four smallest States.
+Founded in 1864, Nye County is the largest county by area in Nevada, the third largest in the U.S. and larger than the four smallest states.
 Only 7% of this vast area is privately owned, but the sights from north to south range from long stretches such as the Big Smokey Valley, with its hot springs and snowy mountaintops, to the dry Amargosa Valley as a true desert.
-Some stretches of Nye land are comparable to the notoriously dry Death Valley, which borders in California, but often in Nye, among the sand and rock, range land makes its appearance.
+Some stretches of Nye land are comparable to the notoriously dry Death Valley, which borders in California, but often in Nye, range land makes its appearance among the sand and rock.
 Between the open spaces of land along the roads and highways, each town in Nye County is an historical oasis.
 Hadley rests at the base of Mahogany Mountain and under cloudy skies, Manhattan sits higher in elevation and has deeper roots of geology and vegetation, and 15 more towns with their own stories are plotted across the county.